maryash/maryash.github.io/135/projects/project_03.md

 Please open the file `bot.cpp` in your text editor and inspect its code.
 This is **the only file you are allowed to edit and submit** in this project, don't change the other files.

-This file provides defines two functions, `onStart` and `onAction`, which are used to control the dwarves.
+This file defines two functions, `onStart` and `onAction`, which are used to control the dwarves.
-The first of them is called when the game starts, while the second is called when an idle dwarf is choosing their next actions, this is the main logic function of the game.
+The first of them is called when the game starts, and the second is called when an idle dwarf is choosing their next actions, this is the main logic function of the game.
 Your goal in this project is to improve these functions making the dwarves accomplish their goals.